 Learn how to prevent bear encounters, identify bears' presence, and what to do if you see a bear.
 Travel in groups.
 Make noise to alert bears of your presence.
 Loud talking or singing is better than using bear bells.
 Pack your food in bear-proof canisters.
 Cook and store your food well away from your camp (100 m), preferably downwind.
 At night, use a rope to hang your food from a tree at least 2.5 m (7 ft) from the ground.
 Never eat or store food in your tent.
 Consider bringing a can of bear spray and other bear deterrents such as bear bangers or an air horn, and learn how to use them.
 See bear safety for more details.

-Prepare for medical emergencies.
+Prepare for medical emergencies

-In Yukon's backcountry, you are far from help and rescue.
+In the Yukon's backcountry, you are far from help and rescue.
 You must be prepared to handle injuries and other medical emergencies on your own.
-Ensure all members of your group are trained wilderness first aid.
+Ensure all members of your group are trained in wilderness first aid.
 Be aware of allergies and health conditions.
 Be prepared to treat stings and insect bites.
 Know how to prevent, identify and treat hypothermia.
 Carry supplies and equipment appropriate for wilderness first aid in a waterproof kit.

-Prepare for rescue if necessary.
+Prepare for rescue if necessary

-Follow "leave no trace" practices.
+Follow "leave no trace" practices

 More information on safe wilderness travel

-If you have further questions about how to travel safely in Yukon wilderness or where to find resources to make your trip safer, email firstname.lastname@example.org or phone 867-667-5652 or toll free in Yukon 1-800-661-0408, ext.
+If you have further questions about how to travel safely in Yukon wilderness or where to find resources to make your trip safer, email firstname.lastname@example.org or phone 867-667-5652 or toll free in the Yukon 1-800-661-0408, ext.
 5652.